FabricMC/fabric-docs/develop/loom/index.md

 ## Dependency Configurations {#configurations}

 - `minecraft`: Defines the version of Minecraft to be used in the development environment
-- `mappings`: Defines the mappings to be used in the development environment
-- `modImplementation`, `modApi` and `modRuntime`: Augmented variants of `implementation`, `api` and `runtime` for mod dependencies.
-Will be remapped to match the mappings in the development environment and has any nested jars removed
+- `implementation`, `api` and `runtime`: Used to download dependencies.
 - `include`: Declares a dependency that should be included as a jar-in-jar in the final mod output.
 This dependency configuration is not transitive.
 For non-mod dependencies, Loom will generate a mod jar with a `fabric.mod.json` using the mod ID for the name, and the same version

 ::: info

-Dependencies declared with `include` are added to `remapJar` in remapping Loom, or to `jar` in non-remapping Loom respectively.
+Dependencies declared with `include` are added to `jar`.
 Because of this, jar tasks from other plugins (such as `shadowJar`) will not include these dependencies by default.

 :::